BOOKS THAT GROW

 - Need to easily understand a product and how it benefits them

-Our business research consisted of casting a wide net to gain as much knowledge about our client's competitors.
+Our business research cast a wide net to gain as much knowledge about our client's competitors.
 In addition to what we found on our own, the users we interviewed named a number of apps that offer similar services, but none quite like Books That Grow.
 We assessed them across two charts to compare their features.

 A heuristic analysis is an evaluation of an interface design with the goal of finding usability problems that can be addressed in an iterative process.
 Part of our research was to step in to our users’ shoes, and interact with the app’s website.